Asymptotics of Systemic Risk in a Renewal Model with Multiple Business Lines and Heterogeneous Claims: Introduction

-In the recent literature, several risk measures have been introduced quantifying the interaction of an individual loss to the counterparts' and the system's losses or the exogenous effects.
-These include capital shortfall in \cite{acharya2012capital}, CoVaR in \cite{tobias2016covar}, scenario-based risk measures in \cite{wang2021scenario}, generalized risk measures in \cite{fadina2024framework}, and VaR-based and expectile-based systemic risk measures in \cite{geng2024value}.
-Among them, systemic expected shortfall (SES) and marginal expected shortfall (MES) as systemic risk measures are introduced to measure an economic agent's risk when the whole system is undercapitalized (see \cite{acharya2017measuring} and \cite{chen2022asymptotic}).
-The feature of SES and MES is that the risk faced by one agent is quantified by the expectation of the exceeding loss variable of an individual target level, conditional on the catastrophic event that the system loss exceeds a total target level.
+{ Specifically, $\SES$ and $\MES$ target at measuring an economic agent's capital shortfall when the whole system is undercapitalized (see \cite{acharya2017measuring} and \cite{chen2022asymptotic}).
+The feature of SES is that the risk faced by one agent is quantified by the expectation of the exceeding loss variable of an individual target level, conditional on the catastrophic event that the system loss exceeds a total target level; MES also has a similar feature.
 They are defined in various ways in the literature because different target levels are adopted.
-In this paper, we use the definitions in \cite{asimit2011asymptotics} and \cite{jaune2022asymptotic}, where the individual and total target levels are both Value-at-Risk (VaR).
-Formally, for $1\le k\le d$, let $Z_{k}$ be the individual risk of the $k$-th economic agent, and let $S:=\sum_{i=1}^{d}Z_{i}$ be the aggregate risk.
+In this paper, we use the approach of setting both the individual and total target levels as Value-at-Risk (VaR) in \cite{asimit2011asymptotics} and \cite{jaune2022asymptotic}, and apply it to our definition of SES and MES.} Formally, for $1\le k\le d$, let $Z_{k}$ be the individual risk of the $k$-th economic agent, and let $S:=\sum_{i=1}^{d}Z_{i}$ be the aggregate risk.
 We have

 where is the quantile function of a random variable $X$ with distribution $F_{X}$.
-Hence, the target levels (i.e., $\VaR_{q}\left(Z_{k}\right)$ and $\VaR_{q}\left(S\right)$) are nonlinear functions of the probability level $q$, different from many articles (e.g. \cite{li2022asymptotic}).